If you’ve had a blog or website for very long, by now you probably know 2 important things about search engine optimization:

 How to Use Long-Tail Keywords to Boost Traffic and Conversions

 Like other keywords, long-tail phrases need to be used in as many places as possible on a page or post without stuffing them in or sounding unnatural.
-According to the article from Search Engine Watch, the best places to use them are in:
+According to the article from Black Hat World, the best places to use them are in:

 - page titles